rlopzc/elm-webpack-starter/README.md

 git commit -m 'initial commit'
 ```

-Install all dependencies using the handy `reinstall` script:
+Install all dependencies using this commands:
 ```
-yarn reinstall
+yarn install
+elm-package install
 ```
 *This does a clean (re)install of all npm and elm packages, plus a global elm install.*